Crisses/taskwarrior/README.md

 ### taskchain

-This is a bash version of the taskchain command.
-Usage:
+This is a bash script version of the taskchain command.

+#### Installation:

+You may want to install this in /usr/local/bin, or you can run it directly from your home directory.

+You will need to set executable permissions on the file:

+`chmod +x taskchain`

+If the file is in your executable path you can run it directly:

+`taskchain 1 2 3	`

+If the file is in your home directory, you can run it anywhere with:

+`~/taskchain 1 2 3`

+#### Usage:

 `taskchain <list of space-separated task ids>`